Generalized Foulkes modules and maximal and minimal constituents of plethysms of Schur functions: Conjugate-semistandard tableau families tuples from homomorphisms

 \subsection{Proof of Proposition~\ref{prop:toFamily}}

-The main result needed to prove Proposition~\ref{prop:toFamily} is Proposition~\ref{prop:Pieri} below; this result may be seen as a modular version of Pieri's rule.
+The main result needed to prove Proposition~\ref{prop:toFamily} (and also the analogous Proposition~\ref{prop:toFamilyOdd}) is Proposition~\ref{prop:Pieri} below; this result may be seen as a modular version of Pieri's rule.
 An example is given following the proof.
 Recall that a subset of a Young diagram is said to be a \emph{vertical strip} if it contains no two boxes in the same row.

 \begin{proposition} Let $\Gamma$ be a subset of $\Omega^\lambda$ of size $m$.
 Let